Xarboule/dory/README.md

 $ cd dory/
 ```

-In the file config.txt, enter the IP addresses of node-1, node-2 and node-3 :
+In the file config.txt, enter the IP addresses of node-1, node-2 and node-3 with the format `node_number=node_IP`
 ```text
 1=10.30.2.1
 2=10.30.2.2